 AAAI, 2025

-Our work explores Expensive Multi-Objective Optimization by introducing the Stein Variational Hypernetwork for Pareto Set Learning to overcome fragmented and uncertain regions in surrogate models while still maintain the diversity of the learned solutions, offering promising results for expensive multi-objective optimization problems.
+We investigate Expensive Multi-Objective Optimization by introducing the Stein Variational Hypernetwork for Pareto Set Learning, which alleviates fragmented and uncertain regions in surrogate models while preserving the diversity of learned solutions, demonstrating strong performance on expensive multi-objective optimization problems.

 Controllable Expensive Multi-objective Learning with Warm-starting Bayesian Optimization